webfactorymk/kotlin-multiplatform-currency-converter/README.md

 # Summary

 Breaking the shared code into multiple modules that serve a specific purpose will create components with limited scope that are more readable, reliable, and maintainable.
 Client applications can then choose what they need and tailor a specific configuration that will best fit the platform.
-The benefits of this design over having one all-purpose shared module is worth considering.
+The benefits of this design over having one all-purpose shared module are worth considering.